-Code Length il i2 iN (82) (N)
+Code Length il i2 (82) (N)

-i1, i2 and iN are DHCP relay agent sub-options, which contain additional information about the DHCP client.
-You need to define at least one sub-option.
+i1, i2 and iN are DHCP relay agent sub-options, which contain additional information about the DHCP

-36.4.1.2 Sub-Option Format
+29.4.1.2 Sub-Option Format

 There are two types of sub-option: "Agent Circuit ID Sub-option" and "Agent Remote ID Sub-option".
 They have the following formats.